-The Nantucket Land Council, Inc. was conceived and organized in 1974 by Nantucket citizens who cherished the island’s pristine natural setting and who were troubled by increasing environmental degradation and loss of rural character.
+The Nantucket Land & Water Council, Inc. was conceived and organized in 1974 by Nantucket citizens who cherished the island’s pristine natural setting and who were troubled by increasing environmental degradation and loss of rural character.
 The purpose of the NLC is to astutely defend Nantucket’s natural resources–ground water, ponds and harbors, salt marshes, rare species, beaches, dunes and natural habitats.
 The most effective method is to preserve open space.

 The founders also were offended that a few individuals were converting “owners unknown” land into personal gain.
 Therefore, from the outset, part of NLC’s mission was to be prepared to take legal action to shield undeveloped land from dubious claims and to protect it for public benefit.